revature-curriculum/javalin-JTE-1/.lesson/instructions.md

 ---
 ### Steps
 1. In src -> main -> java -> objects -> WaterBottle.java, add fields in the class brandName and amount.
+Also create a constructor for the class.
 2. In src -> main -> jte -> waterBottle.jte create an if-else if-else statement with conditions based on the amount:
 * if amount is less than or equal to 0, then have the web page display: “I’m dying of thirst.”
 * else if amount is greater than 50, then have the web page display: "I am content."